Our Camp Staff

 - (831) 212-5237

-Hansen is now in his seventh season as the head coach of the Middlebury men's tennis team.
+Hansen is now in his eighth season as the head coach of the Middlebury men's tennis team.
 He came to Middlebury from the University of California, Santa Cruz, where he has served as the head men’s coach for 30 years.

 Hansen guided Lubomir Cuba to the 2017 NCAA Singles championship, becoming the first Panther in the program's history to accomplish the feat.
 A few hours later, Cuba teamed up with William de Quant for the NCAA Doubles crown, also the initial duo in the program's laurels to earn the title.
+Cuba won the NCAA double title again in 2018 with partner Kyle Schlager.

 The creator of the UCSC tennis program, Hansen is regarded as one of the top coaches in the country.
 Hansen led the team to seven NCAA Championships (1989, 1995, 1996, 1998, 2005, 2007, 2009), appearing in the finals 13 of 24 years.
 Hansen’s players have won 10 NCAA doubles titles and five NCAA singles titles.
 Under Hansen’s direction, the UCSC tennis program produced 117 All-Americans.